salaboy/from-monolith-to-k8s/README.md

 You can follow a detailed set of instructions from the [Jenkins X Docs page](https://jenkins-x.io/docs/getting-started/).

 > Notice that Jenkins X and this workshop can be executed in any Cloud Provider.
+Please report issues to this repository or to the specific projects if you find them.

 ## Scenario